-AT ABOUT TWO O’CLOCK on Tuesday, April 23, 1912, Louis Gregory walked up the stone steps to the front door of the Persian Legation at 1832 16th Street, NW, in Washington, DC.
-This three-storey house, built of dark grey, roughly-textured rock, was the nearest thing to an embassy the Persian government had in the United States.
-Its Chargé d’Affaires – Ali-Kuli Khan – was the closest thing Persia had to an ambassador.
+AT ABOUT TWO O’CLOCK on Tuesday, April 23, 1912, Louis Gregory walked up the limestone steps to the front door of the Persian Legation at 1832 16th Street, NW, in Washington, DC.
+This four-level house, its facade built from green serpentine rock, was the nearest thing to an embassy the Persian government had in the United States.
+Its Chargé d’Affaires — Ali-Kuli Khan — was the closest thing Persia had to an ambassador.

 The Legation stood less than a mile southwest of Howard University.
 ‘Abdu’l-Bahá had been driven here immediately after his speech to the student body at Rankin Chapel, in order to attend a formal luncheon that Khan was holding in his honor.
 But after the talk, ‘Abdu’l-Bahá had sent a message to Gregory to meet him at the Legation for a private conversation.